 Before the digital age, there were note pads and pencil scratches.
 However, the rise of desktops and smartphones have opened the gates to new and powerful tools to take the place of pen and pencils.

-Smart note-taking apps has indeed changed the way we manage our work and schedule.
-Furthermore, the rise of cloud computing has now enabled users to access their note anytime, anywhere they want.
-But then all the apps are not same; each has their own weakness and strong points.
+Smart note-taking apps have indeed changed the way we manage our work and schedule.
+Furthermore, the rise of cloud computing has now enabled users to access their notes anytime, anywhere they want.
+But then all the apps are not the same; each has its own weakness and strong points.

-ColorNote is a simple, yet effective note taking app for your Android device.
-With the app you can easily manage to-do-list, write down notes and memos etc. It has two types of note taking formats; lined text and checklist format.
+ColorNote is a simple, yet an effective note-taking app for your Android device.
+With the app, you can easily manage a to-do-list, write down notes and memos, etc. It has two types of note-taking formats; lined text and checklist format.
 The lined text format serves as a simple word processor, without any character restrictions.